rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Custom Websites Built for Growth — Not Just Looks

-A lot of small business websites look fine, but they don’t bring in many calls or leads.
-I build clean, modern sites that load fast, work great on phones, and make it obvious what to do next (call, text, or send a message).
-My monthly plans keep things simple and affordable.
+A lot of small business websites look fine, but they don’t bring in many calls or messages.
+Clean, modern sites load fast, work great on phones, and make it obvious what to do next (call, text, or send a message).
+Monthly plans keep things simple and affordable.

 ### Local SEO: What’s Included